 Simply viewing natural scenes has been shown to reduce stress and anxiety.
 However, getting out there in the thick of it has additional benefits.
 Think about how you feel after binge watching that new Netflix original.
 A little dazed?
 Perhaps, disoriented?
 Really anything but connected.
 Now think back to how you feel after a day spent in the forest, or kayaking on a body of water.
 Rejuvenated, clear-minded, recharged, right?

+Need a reason to have an outdoor wedding?
+Having a stress-free experience that is rejuvenating, rather than draining, is a pretty good one.
 Though you dodge quite a bit of stress and anxiety by ditching the traditional wedding scene, life itself is a source of stress and anxiety.
 Do yourself a favor and reduce those on your wedding day by taking your love outdoors.
 And while you’re there, soak in all that beauty.

 Reason 2: Nature facilitates trust, cooperation, and generosity.